sww1235/KiCAD-Libraries/README.md

 # KiCAD-Libraries

-These are KiCAD libraries taht I have created during various projects.

-Anyone is free to use them but the footprints may not be completely accurate.
+These are KiCAD libraries that I have created during various projects.
+Feel free to use them under the repo license.

-Please file github issues if you find an error.
+I try to be completely accurate but some erros may have crept in.
+Please file a github issue if you find an error.